talha-zshan/bzip-file-to-s3/README.md

   https://github.com/gkrizek/bash-lambda-layer

-  Check Out the following links if you want to learn how to use awscli on lambda with python: https://bezdelev.com/hacking/aws-cli-inside-lambda-layer-aws-s3-sync/ https://alestic.com/2016/11/aws-lambda-awscli/
+  Check Out the following links if you want to learn how to use awscli on lambda with python:

+  "How to use AWS CLI within a Lambda function (By Ilya Bezdelev)" https://bezdelev.com/hacking/aws-cli-inside-lambda-layer-aws-s3-sync/

+  "Running aws-cli Commands Inside An AWS Lambda Function (By Eric Hammond)" https://alestic.com/2016/11/aws-lambda-awscli/